ElvenTools/elven-tools-website/src/docs/landing-page.md

 5. More walkthrough videos.
 6. Update for the erdjs 10.* which will bring different approaches to the auth process and handling the transactions.
 6. Split into the: auth and transaction handling npm package for usage in many different dapps.
+7. Backend cache using Redis - at least some solution for SWR and Nextjs.
+We will see what will be possible.

 ### Stay tuned!